UPDATED: MAY 05, 2023 | 1 MIN READ

 If you’re looking for coverage for your vehicle, you might need collision car insurance.
 Here is some information to help you decide if you need this type of coverage and what it means for your car insurance policy.

-The government does not mandate collision coverage, so you get to choose whether to have it added to your policy or not.
+The government does not mandate collision coverage, so you can choose whether to have it added to your policy.
 However, if you have a loan to buy the vehicle, the lienholder usually requires you to carry this coverage until the loan is paid in full.

 What does collision car insurance cover?